ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 \begin{lemma}
 For every [[measurable space]] $X$ the space  $G(X)$ is an object in $\mathbf{Cvx}_{Meas}$.
 For every measurable function $X \xrightarrow{f} Y$ the pushforward map $G(f)$ is an affine measurable function.
 \end{lemma}
-\begin{proof} By Lemma 3.2 $G(X)$ is a measurable convex space.
+\begin{proof} By Lemma 3.2 and the paragraph preceding that lemma we know that $G(X)$ is a measurable convex space.
 We need to show it also satisfies the fullness property.

 First note that $\mu_X = \mathbb{E}_{\bullet}(id_{G(X)})$ because we have, for every measurable set $U$ in $X$, the property that
 $$